JustSift/ReSift/docs/guides/http-proxies.md

 export default dataService;
 ```

+## `createHttpProxy` API

-When you create an HTTP proxy, you provide a path or [path options](https://reacttraining.com/react-router/web/api/matchPath/props).
+When you create an HTTP proxy, you provide a path (a string) or [path options](https://reacttraining.com/react-router/web/api/matchPath/props).
+This argument determines whether or not the proxy will run.
 The HTTP service will iterate through the proxies until it finds a match.
 The first match found will be the proxy it uses.
+If an `http` call matches this path, the second argument, the handler, will run.

 The matching algorithm is a blatant copy/paste of `react-router`'s [`matchPath`](https://reacttraining.com/react-router/web/api/matchPath)

-## `createHttpProxy` API

-The first argument to `createHttpProxy` is the path you'd like to match.
-If an `http` call matches this path, the second argument, the handler, will run.

 In the handler, you can destructure: `requestParams`, `http`, `match`, and [more](../api/create-http-proxy.md#httpproxyparams)